 In (belated) celebration of Fat Tuesday, here's my slow cooker red beans and rice recipe.
-I'm almost* embarrassed to post it as a separate recipe, since it's very similar to the caribbean black beans and rice I described yesterday.
-You can use this as an example of how minor changes to the flavor profile of a recipe can give you very different results.
+It is very similar to the Caribbean black beans and rice I described yesterday.
+This is an example of minor changes to the flavor profile of a recipe giving very different results.

-- 1 lb red kidney beans, sorted and rinsed
+- 1 pound dry red kidney beans, sorted and rinsed

 - 1 onion, peeled and halved